vrischmann/zig-sqlite/README.md

  * strings with `sqlite.Text`.
  * blobs with `sqlite.Blob`.

-It's probably possible to support arbitrary types if they can be marshaled to a sqlite type.
+It is probably possible to support arbitrary types if they can be marshaled to an SQLite type.
 This is something to investigate.

 **NOTE**: this is done at compile time and is quite CPU intensive, therefore it's possible you'll have to play with [@setEvalBranchQuota](https://ziglang.org/documentation/master/#setEvalBranchQuota) to make it compile.